-Population and/or habitat objectives were derived for many of the priority species of each major bird initiative based upon existing national and regional plans (Pashley and others 2000, Hunter and others 2001, Brown and others 2001, Hunter and others 2002, Kushlan and others 2002, Kushlan 2002), bird initiative workshops, and local/regional knowledge and expertise.
+Population and/or habitat objectives were derived for many of the priority species of each major bird initiative based upon existing national and regional plans (Pashley et al. 2000, Hunter et al. 2001, Brown et al. 2001, Hunter et al. 2002, Kushlan et al. 2002), bird initiative workshops, and local/regional knowledge and expertise.
 These regional plans are quite detailed in objectives for both population and habitat for many of the high priority species.
 Because the SAMBI planning area is similar to the same planning area or area of geographic importance for priority species in these plans, objectives outlined in these plans are directly applicable to SAMBI.

 Similar objectives for waterfowl are now being developed in a regional plan, and current objectives for waterfowl within the ACJV are area based and categorized by state and focus area (U.S. Fish and Wildlife Service 1988b).
 Factors influencing existing waterfowl objectives have significantly changed since 1988, warranting a revision of the current ACJV Implementation Plan and its objectives.
 For SAMBI, the Noffsinger method (Noffsinger 1999, unpbl.) was used to calculate waterfowl objectives by state (Balkcom pers. comm., Harrigal pers. comm., Luszcz pers. comm.).
-The Noffsinger method is a modified calculation of the bioenergetics model that was used in the Mississippi Alluvial Plain to calculate both waterfowl and shorebird objectives (Loesch and others 2000).
+The Noffsinger method is a modified calculation of the bioenergetics model that was used in the Mississippi Alluvial Plain to calculate both waterfowl and shorebird objectives (Loesch et al. 2000).